kiki91/git-test/README.md

-this is the first file for repository add dev repository branch  dev text
+this is the first file for repository add dev repository branch  dev tex change user.name in devt